The ARL Football Club Success Ranking System

 UEFA Conference League

-There is not too much to say about the UEFA Conference League as it is very new, but we can say it is UEFA’s competition for Europe’s good-but-not-great teams that finished high…ish in their domestic league, plus some cup winners.
+There is not too much to say about the UEFA Conference League as it is very new, but it is UEFA’s third tier league/knockout competition which includes champions from UEFA’s poorer leagues, cup winners from higher-up leagues, with a sprinkle of teams from UEFA’s ‘Big Five’ leagues to give it some quality and prestige.

 Minimum number of games: 13

-Association cups are the nation’s premier club knockout competitions and in the case of the English FA Cup, the oldest national competition in the world at 151 years old (2022).
-The FA Cup also includes no less than 737 teams.
-This is a competition that goes back to almost the dawn of football time; a time before Division 1 (Pre PL); a time when England v Scotland internationals were the epicentre of global football; a time when amateur public school teams battled it out with increasingly professional clubs across London, the Midlands and the North.
+National Cups are the nation’s premier club knockout competition, and in the case of the English FA Cup, the oldest national competition in the world at 154 years old (2025).
+It also includes no less than 745 teams.
+The FA Cup goes back to almost the dawn of football time; a time before Division 1 (Pre PL); a time when England v Scotland internationals were the epicentre of global football; a time when amateur public school teams battled it out with increasingly professional clubs across London, the Midlands and the North.
 It’s the most prestigious domestic knockout trophy in the world with the romance of giving amateur clubs the chance, in theory, to eventually play at Wembley in May.

-UEFA’s continental glitz and glamour and greater financial rewards means the FA Cup is overshadowed by UEFA’s competitions.
+UEFA’s continental glitz and glamour and greater financial rewards means the National Cup is overshadowed by UEFA’s competitions.
 It’s normal in the FA Cup (and EFL Cup) for top PL clubs to use it to experiment and, just as frequently, it’s used to rest overworked core players.
 Watered down PL teams negatively affect broadcasting income and gate receipts.
-Fans are split between the appeal of an underdog story and wanting to see the 2 best teams slug it out in the final.
-A much bigger deal pre-1960s before UEFA competitions, this trophy scores 5 points.
+Fans are split between the appeal of an underdog story and wanting to see the two best teams slug it out in the final.
+A much bigger deal pre-1960s before UEFA competitions, this trophy scores 10 points.

 Min number of games: 6 for PL teams.